hydrae0x/Ferro/README.md

 # Ferro
-Ferro is open-source complex node editor plugin made with support for AAE and OFX.
+Ferro is an open-source complex node editor plugin made with support for AAE and OFX.